AhmedMaher123384/Bank-System/README.md

-# Bank Management Microservices
+# Bank Management System

 ## Overview
-This application is designed to manage banking operations through various microservices.
+This application is designed to manage banking operations through various services.
 It provides functionality for user authentication, account management, and transaction handling.
+The system ensures secure, efficient, and scalable management of banking services.

 ## Technologies Used
 - **Spring Boot**: Framework for creating stand-alone, production-grade Spring-based applications.